 If you want a high-performance card for gaming you'll need to be willing to spend anything ranging from around £280 right up to as much as some might consider spending on an entire PC.
 Budget then, will be your first constraint.

-Coming in at the bottom of the enthusiast price range at the moment, we have the GeForce GTX 970 from Nvidia and AMD’s Radeon R9 390 GPUs, priced at around the £280 mark.
-Either of these GPU types will provide smooth gameplay with high quality graphics settings at reasonably high resolutions.
+Until very recently, the GeForce GTX 970 from nVidia and AMD’s Radeon R9 390 were the entry point for 'enthusiast' cards.
+The former has dropped almost £100 in price and can now be found for around £199, while the latter is still around the £260 mark.
+Either of these cards will provide smooth gameplay with high quality graphics settings at reasonably high resolutions.
 You may even get away with some 4K gaming, although we wouldn’t recommend aiming for a 4K gaming rig at this level.

-Increasing your expected outlay by around £70 to £120 will get you a Radeon R9 390X or an Nvidia GTX 980.
-However, bursting into this price bracket at under £400 is Nvidia's amazing new GTX 1070.
+Increasing your expected outlay to £300 to £400 will get you a Radeon R9 390X.
+However, bursting into this price bracket at under £400 is nVidia's amazing new GTX 1070.
 This effectively makes the GTX 980 (and even 980 Ti) obselete as it's so darned quick.

-It's also a better choice than the AMD-based cards currently in this price range, but AMD's Polaris cards are in the verge of being released which could shake things up again.
+It's also a better choice than the AMD-based cards currently in this price range, but AMD's Polaris cards are arriving and shaking things up at £250 and below.